top of page

 Manaakitanga

 Respect ourselves first, then follows respecting others and place.
-Believe in your unique value and importance; respect the opinions, values and morals of others; show understanding of each others challenges, backgrounds and experiences; take owernship of our place and our resources.
+Believe in your unique value and importance; respect the opinions, values and morals of others; show understanding of each others challenges, backgrounds and experiences; take ownership of our place and our resources.

 Innovative & Curious